aspose-cloud/tutorials.aspose.cloud/content/slides/english/working-with-master-slides/delete-unused-master-slides/_index.md

 ---
 title: How to Delete Unused Master Slides Tutorial
 url: /working-with-master-slides/delete-unused-master-slides/
 weight: 40
-description: "Learn how to optimize PowerPoint presentations by removing unused master slides using Aspose.Slides Cloud API in this practical tutorial."
+description: Learn how to optimize PowerPoint presentations by removing unused master slides using Aspose.Slides Cloud API in this practical tutorial.
 ---

 ## Introduction